 Admissions and Coursework

-The DGP requires a total of eight graduate level courses for this program.
+The DGP requires a total of eight PhD courses for this program.
 To fulfill this requirement, PhD/MPH students will take a minimum of six DGP courses, including the four core curriculum courses and appropriate electives.
 The DGP will give credit for up to two MPH courses to complete the required eight classes.

 Students will typically take two DGP courses in each of their first three quarters, and may take electives in year two to complete the DGP requirements.
 Students begin to take MPH courses in the fall of their first year.
 The MPH program offers the needed flexibility for the combined degree in that there is no strict order for the classes to be completed, there is no strict starting or ending point, and one or more required courses are offered in every quarter, including summer.
 MPH classes are taught mainly during the evenings.